juhanr/exercise-banking-service/README.md

 * Load balancer must be added to provide a common address and distribute traffic between all the cluster nodes.
 * Another option would be to split the service into separate microservices when the project gets too large.
 * It's also possible to scale the database horizontally with a master node and 1..n slave nodes.
-  Read-only queries should then be directed to the slaves and write queries should be directed to the master.
+  Read-only transactions should then be directed to the slaves and read-write transactions should be directed to the master.
 * RabbitMQ cluster should be set up.
 * With multiple instances the application logs will be scattered.
   It may require a log management solution (e.g., ELK Stack) to enhance log analysis.